MENU

 - InnoDB maintains its own buffer pool for caching data and indexes in main memory.

-| Storage Limits | 64TB |
+| Storage limits | 64TB |

 | Transactions | Yes |